Perfume: The Story of a Murderer (film): Critical response

-James Berardinelli of Reelviews.net gave the film two and a half out of four stars, saying "There's a mesmerizing appeal to the director's in-your-face style, even if the images he displays are often repugnant.
+James Berardinelli of Reelviews.net gave the film two and a half stars out of four, saying, "There's a mesmerizing appeal to the director's in-your-face style, even if the images he displays are often repugnant.
 Unfortunately, Tykwer is working with a flawed screenplay and even the most arresting visuals cannot compensate for the movie's schizophrenic story."

-Roger Ebert was very enthusiastic giving the film four out of four stars and wrote "It took imagination to tell it, courage to film it, thought to act it, and from the audience it requires a brave curiosity about the peculiarity of obsession."
+Roger Ebert of the Chicago Sun-Times was very enthusiastic, giving the film four stars out of four, and wrote, "It took imagination to tell it, courage to film it, thought to act it, and from the audience it requires a brave curiosity about the peculiarity of obsession."
 Ebert included it on his list of best films of the year, and named Perfume as "the most underappreciated movie of the year".

-Boyd van Hoeij of European-Films.net said "Tykwer's sane decision to prefer traditional craftsmanship over computer-generated imagery and a highly intelligent screenplay that hews very close to the spirit of the novel put Perfume way ahead of its competitors."
+Boyd van Hoeij of European-Films.net said, "Tykwer's sane decision to prefer traditional craftsmanship over computer-generated imagery and a highly intelligent screenplay that hews very close to the spirit of the novel put Perfume way ahead of its competitors."
 Van Hoeij later named Perfume: The Story of a Murderer one of the ten best films of 2006.

-Variety's Derek Elley said the film was an "extremely faithful" adaptation, but felt the film was slightly too long and "more liberties should have been taken to make the novel work on the screen".
+Variety's Derek Elley said that the film was an "extremely faithful" adaptation, but felt that it was slightly too long, and "more liberties should have been taken to make the novel work on the screen".

 Reviews of the cast were mixed.
 Whishaw's performance was praised by many critics.
-Boyd van Hoeij said Whishaw was "a revelation in a very difficult role that is mostly mute and certainly ugly."
-The San Francisco Chronicle's Mick LaSalle said "Whishaw succeeds in making the repulsive protagonist thoroughly repulsive, which is probably a testimony to his acting ability."
-The casting of Dustin Hoffman as Baldini was criticized by several critics.
-The Los Angeles Times Carina Chocano called his performance "disconcertingly kitsch and over the top".
+Boyd van Hoeij said Whishaw was "a revelation in a very difficult role that is mostly mute and certainly ugly".
+The San Francisco Chronicle's Mick LaSalle said, "Whishaw succeeds in making the repulsive protagonist thoroughly repulsive, which is probably a testimony to his acting ability."
+The casting of Dustin Hoffman as Baldini was criticized by several reviewers.
+The Los Angeles Times's Carina Chocano called his performance "disconcertingly kitsch and over the top".
 Conversely, Rickman's performance as Richis was well received.